Patchethium/e2k/README.md

 ## License

- - The code is released under WTFPL, you can do WTF you want with it.
+ - The code is released under WTFPL, you just do WTF you want with it.
  - The dictionary follows the [Wikimedia's license](https://dumps.wikimedia.org/legal.html) and the [JMdict / EDICT's Copyright](https://www.edrdg.org/) license.
    - In short, they both fall into CC-BY-SA.
    - The model weights are trained using the dictionary.
 I am not a lawyer, whether the machine learning weights is considered as a derivative work is up to you.